-However, by the time we reached the Deutsches Museum Verkehrszentrum, we still had half an hour until closing time.
-We decided not to enter at that time.
+By the time we reached the Deutsches Museum Verkehrszentrum, we had only half an hour before closing.
+In the end, we decided to skip it, saving it for another visit.

 In the end, our route turns out to be: